Some Accessibility Gotchas

 Reality—Most accessibility fixes are simple to understand and implement once the content creator is aware of the tools and techniques.
 For instance, techniques in creating accessible Word documents involve applying tools such as Heading styles, the table of contents generator and appropriate selection of fonts.
 The most specialized tool, ALT tagging images, can be quickly accessed by right-clicking the image and selecting the Format Picture option.
-The same is true for PowerPoint, ANGEL and many other common tools.
+The same is true for PowerPoint, Canvas, and many other common tools.

 3. Waiting for problems is just as easy as doing it now.

 Myth—You don’t need to worry about implementing accessibility until a user requests accommodation.

 Reality—If “an ounce of prevention is worth a pound of cure,” then one minute of implementing an extra tag or adding more descriptions is worth one hour of finding each problem and figuring out how to fix it.
 Retrofitting a site for accessibility is far more time-consuming

 Myth 2—I rarely get accommodation requests for a course and then usually to extend deadlines.
 Accessibility isn’t an issue for this course.